friesofdoom/FriesBSCam/README.md

 # Settings
 GlobalBias='0.0'
 This rotates the camera around the y-axis in oder to move the avatar slightly to the left or right This is used if you have something like a first person view on the left or the right of your video feed, then you will want to move the avatar in the opposite direction slightly.
+I use a value of -15.0 to move my avatar slightly to the right.

 Camera={ ... }\
 This creates a new camera with the following properties: